AC losses in macroscopic thin-walled superconducting cylinders: Discussion

-As a final comment, the transition in a dc magnetic field occurs near the $H_{c3}(T)$ line.
-To describe the transition in a dc magnetic field, vortices must be taken into account.
-The nucleation problem of the superconducting phase in a plate with a parallel magnetic field was solved long ago in the linear Ginzburg-Landau approximation\,\cite{Sai69boo}.
-The solution was applied to explain the reentrance of superconductivity in strong magnetic fields by stopping the movement of vortices due to the appearance of a superconducting surface sheath\,\cite{Cor13nac}.
-A strong pinning of vortices with a reentrant superconducting state was also observed in a superconducting/semicondutor superlattices in the presence of magnetic fields applied parallel to the layers\,\cite{Dob18nac}.
-It can be assumed that the low-frequency dynamics of vortices in the plate near $H_{c3}$ can explain our experimental data.
-However, stopping the vortex motion near $H_{c3}$ will result in a splitting of the field dependence $\chi_1 ^{\prime\prime}$, but we did not observe such a splitting either in the present or in our previous experiments\,\cite{Tsi14prb,Tsi16pcm}.
+It is clear that the most realistic model should be related to the experimental result that the loss peak is located near the $H_{c3}(T)$ line of a thin-walled cylinder.
+Consequently, such a model can be based on the solution of the problem of the nucleation of a superconducting phase in a plate in a parallel magnetic field.
+The solution to such a model was obtained long time ago in the linear Ginzburg-Landau approximation\,\cite{Sai69boo}.
+Subsequently, this solution was successfully applied to explain the reentrance of superconductivity in strong magnetic fields by stopping the movement of vortices due to the appearance of a superconducting surface sheath\,\cite{Cor13nac}.
+Accordingly, it can be assumed that the observed ac losses in our experiment can be explained by a further generalization of the solution obtained in Refs.\,\cite{Sai69boo,Cor13nac}.
+However, in the case of an ac experiment, stopping of the vortex motion near $H_\mathrm{c3}$ could lead to a splitting of the field or temperature dependences of $\chi_1 ^{\prime\prime}$.
+We note that such a splitting has not been observed experimentally either in this or our previous works\,\cite{Tsi14prb,Tsi16pcm}.
+Nevertheless, we believe that a new, more accurate model that could resolve the issues encountered in the model developed here could be based on the models described in Refs.\,\cite{Sai69boo} and \,\cite{Cor13nac}.
+But such a solution does not yet exist.